The vacuum vessel forum was "a very impressive meeting indeed," as TAG Chairman Michel Huguet put it.

 In the afternoon, after a series of presentations on manufacturing feasibility and alternative approaches, the meeting broke up into one-on-one discussions in which representatives of the four large consortia that are bidding for the contract with F4E, together with TAG and ITER management, discussed the various approaches in more detail.

 In the afternoon the meeting broke out into one-on-one discussions with the industry representatives.

-The meeting was "very beneficial", according to Gary Johnson, ITER Deputy Director-General responsible for the tokamak.
+The meeting was "very beneficial," according to Gary Johnson, the ITER Deputy Director-General responsible for the tokamak.
 "The main objective of this meeting was to assess industrial capability to deliver the vessel sectors at minimum time and cost.
 In that sense the meeting was very constructive and the results will be used to help finalize our assessments of technical feasibility of the schedule."

 The recommendations stemming from this meeting, together with outputs from other schedule-related meetings, will be presented to the Heads of Delegations in February this year. return to Newsline #115